 About The Course

-If you have a passion for education and a curiosity about the processes involved in the teaching and learning of language, then our exciting Masters level course in Education with TESOL (Teaching English to Speakers of Other Languages) is ideal for you.
 The course is designed with both aspiring and experienced teachers in mind.
-It will provide the tools and resources that you need in order to develop your teaching skills, reflect upon your professional practice and conduct your own research in the field of English Language Education.
+It will provide the tools and resources that you need in order to enhance your teaching skills, reflect upon your professional practice and conduct your own research in the field of English Language Education.

 During the course you will develop a comprehensive understanding of professional competence and the theoretical implications of the practice of English Language Teaching.
 With an emphasis on the integration of practice and theory, you will acquire expertise in approaches and techniques to teaching language to speakers of other languages and develop a range of practical skills.

-The course can act as perfect preparation for anyone wishing to teach or undertake a pastoral role either internationally or in an independent educational setting within the UK.
 It accommodates both early career teachers seeking a grounding in the core disciplines of TESOL and those with considerable experience who are hoping to consolidate or progress into specialist areas of expertise.
+The course can act as perfect preparation for anyone wishing to teach or undertake a teaching and/or pastoral role either internationally or in an independent educational setting within the UK.

 What our graduates say...

-There are a number of study modes available; learning methods include lectures, directed reading, workshops, student and staff-led seminars, and project work.
-Teaching, learning and assessment draw on the different backgrounds, experience and knowledge of participants, and encourage critical reflection.
-Teaching style is highly participatory and engages you in practical teaching, workshop activities, online discussion, peer evaluation, presentations and research projects, with students drawing on their professional experience, home culture and language.
+There are a number of study modes available; learning methods include Interactive lectures and student and staff led seminars, directed pre and post session tasks, directed reading, practical workshops, student and staff-led seminars, and project work.
+Teaching, learning and assessment draw on the different backgrounds, experience and knowledge of our students, and encourage critical reflection.
+Teaching style is highly participatory and engages you in practical teaching, workshop activities, online discussion, peer evaluation, presentations and research projects.
 The programme is supported by a full online ‘virtual learning environment’ which includes readings, discussions, session materials, peer support for assignments, and opportunities for students on campus and online to share professional concerns and debates.

-We aim to make assessment an integral part of your learning.
-The assessment tasks take a number of forms as all tasks are appropriate to the content and learning outcomes of the unit being assessed.
-These include essay or report writing, online discussions, group tasks, oral presentation and reviewing a text.
-Assignments will be assessed with reference to guidelines provided in individual module handbooks and will relate closely to the learning outcomes for that particular module.
-Assessments are supported by an online question and answer discussions, presentations of work in progress with a tutor and peer feedback, and/or formative tasks with detailed feedback.
+We aim to make assessment an integral part of your experience here at BGU.
+The assessment tasks take a number of forms as all tasks are appropriate to the content and learning outcomes of the module being assessed.
+These include essay or report writing, online discussions, group tasks, oral presentations an analysis of an educational text.
+Assignments will be assessed with reference to guidelines provided in individual module assignment briefs and will relate closely to the learning outcomes for that particular module.
+Assessments are supported by online materials and discussion boards, presentations of work in progress with the opportunity for tutor and peer feedback and/or formative tasks with detailed and feed forward feedback to assist with summative assignment.

 Careers & Further Study

 The MA Education with TESOL programme is ideal preparation for anyone wishing to teach or undertake a pastoral role, internationally or in an independent educational setting within the UK.
-It is ideal for international students/teachers wishing to return home to teach English, in a range of educational settings including international schools, colleges, and businesses.
 Equipped with relevant research skills and advanced knowledge about second language acquisition and language learning, you will have all of the relevant training you need to begin your career with opportunities across the world in the field of English language teaching.

 On successful completion you will be able to apply your knowledge of the latest theory, policy and practise of international English language education to a variety of global professions, not only in second language teaching in schools and universities, but also in educational management, educational marketing, teacher training, materials development and publishing.